mgisonni-cin/FloodPROOFS-polytope-module/README.md

 ## Development tips

-* Add new parameters by editing `params/params.yaml`.
+* Add new parameters by editing `params/params.yaml` or creating a custom one.
 * If you need to experiment with requests, use `--area`, `--grid`, and `--params` flags.

 ---